BritishPandaChick/magic-eight-ball/README.md

 # Magic 8 Ball
-Skillcrush 102 Magic 8 Ball.
-Made with HTML, CSS, and JavaScript.
+Skillcrush 102 project.
+Magic 8 Ball.

+## Dependencies
+- HTML
+- CSS
+- JavaScript
+- jQuery

 ## Instructions
 Clone or download zip file.
 Open index.html file in your browser.
 Click the Ask Anything button and ask your question.
 Then wait and see what your answer is.